 In a sense, Super Tennis for the SNES initially resembled the last of those; but it soon became clear during play that if this game wasn’t made by Nintendo you’d be forgiven for thinking it a kind of proto-Virtua Tennis.
 You get plenty of shot types, arcade-oriented rallies, a touch of speech and even players desperately diving to make returns.

-Be warned, though: Super Tennis does have a demoralising take-no-prisoners approach to difficulty, unless we’re just getting old and losing our tennis-gaming skills - or just accurately mirroring what usually happens when an English Player ventures on to a court.
-Sadly, it's not included on the list of games included on the SNES Classic Mini.
+Be warned, though: Super Tennis does have a demoralising take-no-prisoners approach to difficulty unless we’re just getting old and losing our tennis-gaming skills – or just accurately mirroring what usually happens when an English player ventures on to a court.
+Sadly, it’s not included on the SNES Classic Mini.
 Shame.

 5) Virtua Tennis (1999/2000, arcade and Dreamcast)